ianrenton/ianrenton.com/www/cv/index.md

 Oct&nbsp;2009 &mdash; Feb&nbsp;2014
 </td><td>
 <p><b>Software engineer at (Current Employer)</b></p>
-<p>Lead developer of my company’s vehicle autonomy engine and front-end interface, with responsibilities including requirements management, cost estimation, test & evaluation and roadmap planning.</p>
+<p>Lead developer of my company’s vehicle autonomy software and front-end GIS application, with responsibilities including requirements management, cost estimation, test & evaluation and roadmap planning.</p>
 <p>Specialised in user experience and User Interface design as part of the company’s newly-created HMI & Control team.</p>
 <p>Led small teams of developers on a number of larger projects.</p>
 <p>Continued involvement in all areas of the project lifecycle, and contributed expertise on tools and techniques to improve the company’s engineering processes.</p>